MattyO/questions/readme.md

 1. Use [bytearray](http://docs.python.org/3.1/library/functions.html#bytearray) in place of strings throughout the program.
 I didn't know if this puts the solution outside of the requirements specified.
 2. Skip _in place_ requirement and allow new string objects to be returned.

 The side-effectly nature of a in place solution would make me think twice about implementing it in a larger system.
-The C / python makes it hard to maintain and much more prone to errors.
+The C / cython makes it hard to maintain and is much more prone to errors.
 If a performance gain is the driving influence I would recommend looking for other lower-fruit kind of places.

 Q5 - Spiral printing